 The secondary characters don’t get nearly the attention and consideration.
 Marisa Tomei is more a plot device than a character; she’s Andy’s wife but has been having an ongoing affair with the more nurturing Hank.
-She spends most of her scenes in some form of undress and looks remarkably fit for her 43 years of age.
-I’m not complaining about the ration of her screen time to nudity, however, she feels more like another notch in the complicated relationship between the brothers.
+She spends most of her scenes in some form of undress and feels more like another notch in the complicated relationship between the brothers.

 Finney is fine with a rather small role that merely requires him to be aghast or incredulous with the slow police work.
 I don’t know if a suitable Finney performance can compensate for a staggering leap of character late in the movie, but I suppose I’d rather have any Albert Finney performance in a movie than none at all.
 Before the Devil places Finney’s character on a perch and just doesn’t give him much outside of his own dawning realization of who was responsible for the botched robbery.